How certain are your retirement plans?

 Have your retirement plans been derailed?

 Unlike old-style Final Salary schemes, where all of the investment risk is borne by the former employer, Defined Contribution pensions are invested on an individual basis into global stock markets.
-Plan holders are then reliant on a combination of long term market returns and the wonders of compound interest to increase their retirement pot to a value that will allow them to sustain their desired level of expenditure in retirement.
+Plan holders are then reliant on a combination of long term market returns and the wonders of compound growth to increase their retirement pot to a value that will allow them to achieve their desired level of expenditure in retirement.

 Thanks to auto-enrolment rules introduced by the Government in 2012, many people’s retirement funds have accrued without them so much as opening an account.
-Clearly, some people have a far greater interest in managing their pension’s underlying investments than others, with the rise of online DIY platforms this has made this more easier to do than ever, with many platforms offering unlimited trades and special offers on new fund launches.
+Clearly, some people have a far greater interest in managing their pension’s underlying investments than others, with the rise of online DIY platforms this has made it easier to do than ever, with many platforms offering unlimited trades and special offers on new fund launches.

-For those less interested in becoming the next Warren Buffet, your pension provider may have kindly sorted this all for you!
+For those less interested in becoming the next Warren Buffett, your pension provider may have kindly sorted this all for you!
 The vast majority of workplace pension schemes are invested in a “lifestyling” strategy as default.
-This aims to put scheme members into riskier assets, like equities earlier in the careers to benefit from the greater levels of return that they have experienced historically.
+This aims to put scheme members into riskier assets, like equities earlier in their careers to benefit from the greater levels of return that they have experienced historically.
 As a member moves closer to their nominated retirement age, the pension provider automatically reduces the level of riskier assets in the plan in favour of more conservative alternatives.
 The result is that the pension should be sat in one of the safest asset classes – usually government bonds or sometimes cash at their chosen retirement date, ready for the member to access their funds without being subject to the whims of market volatility.

 How does lifestyling work?